STOLYPIN: The challenges of targeting Minsk and doing more harm than good

 Putinthemiddle

-It also, of course, raises questions as to how Minsk can be punished most effectively in the modern, politically- and economically-interconnected world.
+It also, of course, raises questions as to how Minsk can be punished most effectively in the modern, politically and economically interconnected world.

 First of all, the habitual use of sectorial economic sanctions always risk unintended consequences.
 Indeed, the irony is that some would directly benefit Russia.
-Moves to block exports of Belarusian potash, for example, open up new market opportunities for Russia’s industry (and potentially drive up prices for European clients).
+Moves to block exports of Belarusian potash, for example, would open up new market opportunities for Russia’s industry (and potentially drive up prices for European clients).
 In any case, the evidence that this would bring about positive change – and at less than glacial speed, at that – is distinctly unclear.
 Potash, for example, accounts for a substantial 20% of Belarus’s budget revenues, but at least part of the shortfall could be met by pivoting to other markets in Asia and Latin America.
-Nonetheless, this is the kind of measure that will undoubtedly affect ordinary Belarusians, which might make them more inclined to protest, but will not have a quick or devastating impact on the security apparatus in which Lukashenko’s power now rests.
+Nonetheless, this is the kind of measure that will undoubtedly affect ordinary Belarusians, which might make them more inclined to protest, but will not have a quick or devastating impact on the security apparatus on which Lukashenko’s power now rests.

 Secondly, there is the continuing disagreement about the fundamental intent.
 There are those who see Putin as the only source of meaningful pressure on Lukashenko, and who therefore argue that Russia needs to be sanctioned precisely to force the Kremlin to bring that pressure to bear.
 Then there are others who, to be blunt, simply see this as one engagement in a wider war with Russia.
 While they affect the same rhetoric as the former group, they are happy simply to use Minsk’s adventurism and brutality as an excuse to call for the usual measures against Russia – cancelling Nord Stream 2, suspending it from the SWIFT system and so on – not because they really think this will hit Minsk, but because they want to undermine the Kremlin.

 The tragic irony would be if moves meant to punish Minsk actually forced Putin’s hand.
 For all Belarus and Russia have been in a ‘Union State’ since 1999, this does not really mean a merger.
 Putin’s goal, it appears, is to institutionalise Belarus’s status as a part of Russia’s sphere of influence through all the integration that suits the metropolis, from defence to the economy, but no more.
 Empires are expensive things, after all, and Moscow is already paying to greater or lesser extents for Chechnya, Crimea, South Ossetia, Abkhazia and the Donbas (and continuing troop deployments to Tajikistan, Transnistria, Nagorno-Karabakh, Syria and Libya).
-There is little if any appetite for actually taking on the full burden of a country with a GDP per capita less than two-thirds Russia’s.
+There is little if any appetite for actually taking on the full burden of a country with a GDP per capita less than two-thirds of Russia’s.

-This is why Putin’s game plan appears to be to engineer, as soon as he can, a transfer of power, to try and maintain the regime but with a less toxic figure at its helm.
+This is why Putin’s game plan appears to be to engineer, as soon as he can, a transfer of power, to try to maintain the regime but with a less toxic figure at its helm.
 Already potential replacements are apparently being auditioned.
 Lukashenko, as wilful as he is wily, is obviously going to do all he can to avert this.
 Indeed, part of his calculations when he ordered that Ryanair flight brought down – and there is also no evidence to suggest he was not behind, or at least wholly supportive of this move – may have been precisely to engineer a situation in which Putin, who never wants to look as if he can be influenced by Western rhetoric or pressure, feels he has to give Lukashenko his personal backing.

 However, if Belarus is hit by wider economic sanctions and if it genuinely looks as if Russia will have to choose between letting the regime fall to the street, or accepting the costs of bankrolling it, then there may be those in Moscow who question the wisdom of open-ended sanctions but limited control.
 To be blunt, at what point would Putin feel that he owned what he was paying for?
 Thus, clumsy policies could actually force a reluctant merger or full Russian intervention.
-Those who suggest that Putin gained from this crisis as it burns Belarus’s bridges with the West forget that not only were those bridges already well and truly destroyed by months of brutal repression, but that Russia actually benefited from using it as a turntable, whether to sell ‘laundered’ coal from the Donbas pseudo-states to Ukraine and the West or allowing the elite to smuggle in their sanctioned luxury goods.
+Those who suggest that Putin has gained from this crisis as it burns Belarus’s bridges with the West forget that not only were those bridges already well and truly destroyed by months of brutal repression, but that Russia actually benefited from using it as a turntable, whether to sell ‘laundered’ coal from the Donbas pseudo-states to Ukraine and the West or allowing the elite to smuggle in their sanctioned luxury goods.

 Putinthebootin

 Does this mean doing nothing, though?
 Not at all.
-Rather, that any measures need to be smart, carefully-targeted and above all imaginative.
+Rather, that any measures need to be smart, carefully targeted and above all imaginative.
 The evidence suggests that the old toolbox simply is not up to the job – claims that, for example, Western threats of sanctions forced Russia to abandon planned military intervention in Ukraine in March are based wholly on assumptions and wishful thinking.
-Instead, authoritarian regimes such as Lukashenko’s and Putin’s (and many more) have demonstrated depressingly strong capacity to resist sanctions that thus become, more than anything else, a way of comforting the West that it is good – rather than actually doing any good.
+Instead, authoritarian regimes such as Lukashenko’s and Putin’s (and many more) have demonstrated depressingly strong capacities to resist sanctions that thus become, more than anything else, a way of comforting the West that it is good – rather than actually doing any good.

 First of all, the Belarusian regime’s capacity to oppress its enemies ought to be targeted.
-Not least, this should mean expelling known and suspected KGB officers in embassies across Europe, a coordinated cleaning of the stables that would not only be a powerful symbol of unity and will but also seriously degrade Minsk’s capability to continue to hound the opposition.
-Given that, for example, former minister turned opposition figure Pavel Latushko was recently warned by a loyalist parliamentarian that he could be returned to Belarus “in the boot of a car,” such moves matter.
+Not least, this should mean expelling known and suspected KGB officers in embassies across Europe, a co-ordinated cleaning of the stables that would not only be a powerful symbol of unity and will but also seriously degrade Minsk’s capability to continue to hound the opposition.
+Given that, for example, former minister turned opposition figure Pavel Latushko was recently warned by a loyalist parliamentarian that he could be returned to Belarus “in the boot of a car”, such moves matter.

 Secondly, given that the leadership of the opposition and the free media which undermines Lukashenko’s propaganda is now based abroad, direct assistance to them would be a suitably asymmetric response.
 This may sound like it is playing into his claims that the protesters are dupes of the West, but so be it.
 Too much Western “support” is essentially rhetorical and for show – yet another photo op with Tikhanovskaya – such that it is time to back that with money and genuine authority.
 Just to pluck a number from the air, €50mn is small change compared with the likely costs to Europe from any economic sanctions, but would have a transformative impact on the capacity of the opposition to spread their message, support the dependents of those in prison and otherwise act on the ground.
 Visas for those fleeing persecution, stepped-up efforts to monitor and record abuses and the identities of those involved, all these measures can help by supporting Belarusians themselves in their struggle against repression.